 The Chaplaincy provides help and spiritual support for students and staff of all faiths and none.

 RMIT City Campus Children's Centre provides long daycare for the children of staff and students at RMIT University.

 The RMIT Counselling Service provides professional counselling to all students on each campus.

 Find out whom to contact in an Emergency.

 See the world, meet new friends and create international networks by joining our Student exchange program.

 Your health can affect your studies.
 If you are not feeling well or are in pain there are medical, dental, and specialist health services near your campus.

 There is a Library available to you at each RMIT University campus.
 There are two city-based Library sites: Swanston and Carlton.
-There is a Library on the Bundoora West campus and another on the Brunswick campus.
+The Bundoora campus has two Library sites in Bundoora and Bundoora East and there is a Library on the Brunswick campus.